awsdocs/aws-codecommit-user-guide/doc_source/getting-started.md

 ```

 **Tip**
 After you have pushed files to your AWS CodeCommit repository, you can use the AWS CodeCommit console to view the contents\.
-For more information, see [Browse Files in a RepositoryCreate or Add a FileEdit the Contents of a File](how-to-browse.md)\.
+For more information, see [Browse Files in a Repository](how-to-browse.md)\.

 ## Step 5: Share the AWS CodeCommit Repository and Push and Pull Another Commit<a name="getting-started-pull-commits"></a>